pxiaccount/pxiaccount/README.md

 # Welcome
 Hello I'm pxiaccount.
 I come from Thailand.
 I'm person who programming as a hobby I've be coding since 2021 until now.
-Currently I'm interested and learning on C++ and Shell language.
+Currently I'm interested and learning on C++ and Python language.
 # 🍀 Welcome
 Hello I'm pxiaccount.
 I'm person who programming as a hobby I've be coding since 2021 until now.
 Currently I'm interested and learning on C++ and Shell language.